18-21 November 2025

 This year our invited speakers were asked to present practical tutorials to the community.
 Follow the link below to read abstracts of the tutorials.

-Shark Tank at Meta!
+Shark Tank at Meta

 Why are we doing this?
-To encourage:
+Our goals:

-- Teamwork and collaboration across nodes
+- Foster teamwork and collaboration across nodes,

-- Practice in pitching and communicating ideas
+- Enhance skills in pitching and idea communication,

-What can you pitch?
 Pretty much anything!
 A business idea, a hands-on outreach gizmo, a piece of tech, or even a concept that brings research to real-work impact.
 During Meta 2025 – each team will have 15 mins to pitch the idea to the sharks.
 The best pitch wins!

-Cross node participation is mandatory and each team must have between 3-6 participants.
-Want to enter?
-Choose a name and a title of your idea/pitch and submit your EOI to Sophia.Aharanovich@uts.edu.au.
+- Choose a name and a title for your idea/pitch and submit your EOI to Sophia.Aharanovich@uts.edu.au.

-Travel Info
+Travel Information

 Conference Venue

-The conference will be held at the Coogee Bay Boutique hotel, 9 Vicar Street, Coogee New South Wales 2034 Coogee Bay Hotel | The Locals’ Local Since 1873
+The conference will be held at the Coogee Bay Hotel, located at 9 Vicar Street, Coogee, New South Wales, 2034.

 Getting There